HR Trends From 2010

-Now that you have had a look at the top ten Human Resources trends I've presented, plus several of my runner ups, what are yours?
-Do you agree or disagree with the Human Resources trends I have selected?
-Please share your thoughts on the "Readers Respond" form below.
+Now that you have had a look at the top ten Human Resources trends presented, plus several of the runner-ups, what are yours?
+Do you agree or disagree with the Human Resources trends selected?

 It's the Economy